Bill.com (NYSE:BILL) Releases Q2 2023 Earnings Guidance

 Bill.com (NYSE:BILL – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.12-$0.14 for the period, compared to the consensus earnings per share estimate of $0.08.
 The company issued revenue guidance of $241.50 million-$244.50 million, compared to the consensus revenue estimate of $237.04 million.
 Bill.com also updated its FY 2023 guidance to $0.48-$0.59 EPS.

-BILL has been the subject of a number of recent analyst reports.
-Deutsche Bank Aktiengesellschaft decreased their target price on shares of Bill.com from $240.00 to $200.00 and set a buy rating for the company in a research report on Monday, October 17th.
-Wells Fargo & Company cut their target price on Bill.com from $230.00 to $195.00 and set an overweight rating on the stock in a research report on Friday, November 4th.
-Susquehanna Bancshares decreased their price objective on shares of Bill.com from $140.00 to $120.00 in a research note on Friday, September 30th.
-Evercore ISI raised their price objective on Bill.com to $165.00 in a research report on Monday, August 22nd.
-Finally, KeyCorp dropped their price target on shares of Bill.com from $200.00 to $175.00 and set an overweight rating on the stock in a research note on Friday, November 4th.
-Fourteen analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company currently has an average rating of Buy and an average target price of $192.10.
+A number of brokerages recently weighed in on BILL.
+JPMorgan Chase & Co. increased their price objective on shares of Bill.com from $200.00 to $222.00 and gave the company an overweight rating in a research report on Friday, August 19th.
+Jefferies Financial Group lifted their price target on shares of Bill.com from $150.00 to $180.00 in a research note on Friday, August 19th.
+Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Bill.com from $240.00 to $200.00 and set a buy rating for the company in a report on Monday, October 17th.
+The Goldman Sachs Group cut their price objective on shares of Bill.com from $183.00 to $158.00 and set a buy rating on the stock in a research report on Friday, November 4th.
+Finally, Wells Fargo & Company dropped their target price on shares of Bill.com from $230.00 to $195.00 and set an overweight rating on the stock in a research report on Friday, November 4th.
+Fourteen investment analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company currently has an average rating of Buy and an average price target of $192.10.

 Insider Transactions at Bill.com

-In related news, CFO John R. Rettig sold 6,008 shares of the firm’s stock in a transaction dated Monday, November 7th.
-The stock was sold at an average price of $104.10, for a total value of $625,432.80.
-Following the sale, the chief financial officer now directly owns 24,625 shares of the company’s stock, valued at $2,563,462.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-In other Bill.com news, insider Bora Chung sold 8,855 shares of the stock in a transaction dated Monday, October 17th.
-The stock was sold at an average price of $126.06, for a total value of $1,116,261.30.
-Following the completion of the transaction, the insider now directly owns 616 shares in the company, valued at $77,652.96.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CFO John R. Rettig sold 6,008 shares of the business’s stock in a transaction dated Monday, November 7th.
-The stock was sold at an average price of $104.10, for a total value of $625,432.80.
-Following the sale, the chief financial officer now owns 24,625 shares in the company, valued at $2,563,462.50.
+In related news, insider Blake Thomas Murray sold 95,826 shares of Bill.com stock in a transaction that occurred on Monday, August 29th.
+The shares were sold at an average price of $164.23, for a total value of $15,737,503.98.
+Following the completion of the transaction, the insider now owns 116,124 shares in the company, valued at $19,071,044.52.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other Bill.com news, CEO Rene A. Lacerte sold 15,000 shares of the stock in a transaction on Monday, August 22nd.
+The stock was sold at an average price of $164.05, for a total transaction of $2,460,750.00.
+Following the transaction, the chief executive officer now owns 210,000 shares of the company’s stock, valued at approximately $34,450,500.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, insider Blake Thomas Murray sold 95,826 shares of the stock in a transaction on Monday, August 29th.
+The shares were sold at an average price of $164.23, for a total value of $15,737,503.98.
+Following the completion of the sale, the insider now owns 116,124 shares of the company’s stock, valued at $19,071,044.52.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 171,692 shares of company stock valued at $27,589,136.
-Corporate insiders own 5.00% of the company’s stock.
+Insiders have sold 171,692 shares of company stock worth $27,589,136 over the last 90 days.
+5.00% of the stock is currently owned by company insiders.

 Hedge Funds Weigh In On Bill.com